edmrc22/prc25mj/README.md

 ### Model Training
 The CatBoost Regressor was trained to specialize in predicting the logarithm of the fuel flow rate, a strategy aimed at stabilizing the target variance and mitigating the influence of extreme values.
 Conversely, the XGBoost Regressor was trained on the complementary task of predicting the raw fuel consumption.
 This dual-model approach, utilizing different target variables and categorical handling methods, provided diverse predictive inputs for the final ensemble, improving robustness.
 Hyperparameters were tuned via Optuna and validated using Group K-Fold.
-This grouping ensures that models are validated on eExplicit Flag (1=Blind, 0=Valid).ntirely unseen flights, not just unseen segments of the same trained flights - a pitfall which we found ourselves in when training and ranking performance showed high discrepancy.
+This grouping ensures that models are validated on entirely unseen flights, not just unseen segments of the same trained flights - a pitfall which we found ourselves in when training and ranking performance showed high discrepancy.

 ![Alt text](file-hierarchy.png)